 Control warehouse work by using work templates and location directives

-This article describes how to use work templates and location directives to determine how and where work is carried out in the warehouse.
+This topic describes how to use work templates and location directives to determine how and where work is carried out in the warehouse.

 The instructions that warehouse workers receive on a mobile device are determined by the work templates that you set up in Microsoft Dynamics 365 for Finance and Operations to define the various warehouse processes and tasks.
 Work templates determine how the work is performed for each warehouse process.
 By linking a location directive to work templates, you can help guarantee that work occurs in specific physical areas of the warehouses.

 The Work templates page lets you define the work operations that must be performed in the warehouse.
 Typically, warehouse work operations consist of a pair of actions: a warehouse worker picks up on-hand inventory in one location and then puts the picked inventory down in another location.

 Work templates consists of a header and associated lines.
 Each work template is for a specific work order type.
 Many work order types are associated with source documents, such as purchase or sales orders.
 However, other work order types represent separate warehouse processes, such as cycle counting.
 The work pool ID lets you organize work into groups.

 The settings in the work header definition can be used to determine when a new piece of work should be created.
 For example, you can set a maximum number of pick lines and a maximum expected pick time.
 Then, if the work for a sales order picking process exceeds either of those values, that work is split into two pieces of work.